Internal Faculty Projects

 A platform for the cultivation and promotion of humanistic content that is freely shared with the public.
 Projects may be of varying sizes and may eventually gain a level of development that necessitates spinning them off to an independent website.

 A complete curriculum for advanced French that explores the Francophone world and is designed around a flipped model to free up class time for more open-ended communicative activities.
 Includes extensive video content and computer-graded comprehension checks.

 An examination of Russian aspectual usage that focuses on the speaker’s communicative intent and beliefs and/or the dynamics between speaker and listener.
 Includes computer-graded exercises with feedback to guide the learner toward a more nuanced understanding of aspectual meaning.

-Support for External Grants
+Support for Grants in Other Units

 Both Windows and Mac operating systems come with built-in language keyboards that allow you to type in foreign languages.